-Appointing a trustee is easier said than done.
-How do you know how someone will act once you’re not around anymore?
-If you appoint the wrong person as trustee, they might just end up making you “roll-over” in your grave.
+Your trustee will have an immense responsibility thrust upon their shoulders following your death.
+But finding a trustee is easier said than done.
+How do you know how someone will act once you're not around anymore?
+If you appoint the wrong person as trustee, they might just end up making you "roll over" in your grave.

 When establishing a trust you will be outlining your assets and who will receive those assets upon your death.
 You will also outline certain conditions that may be placed on your assets.

-As stated earlier, appointing a trustee to your trust is an important matter.
+As stated earlier, appointing a trustee to your trust is an important part of estate planning.
 In most situations, you will be the trustee during your lifetime and if you have a spouse your spouse will be trustee if they survive you.

 Note: If you appoint a trust company to manage your trust it will cost tens of thousands of dollars, so this option is only viable for large estates.